LowellInstruments/ddh/DEVELOPING.md

 ## designer_main.py

+On laptop, you will need:

+    pip install PyQtWebEngine

 On laptop, code needs 2 changes after a pyuic5:

     from PyQt5 import QtWebKitWidgets --> from PyQt5 import QtWebEngineWidgets